-Forage has a natural level of ash, but a level of more than 10% in silage indicates soil contamination and poor fermentation.
+Forage has a natural level of ash, but levels more than 10% in silage indicates soil contamination and poor fermentation.
 This should not be fed to sheep.
-Note: Forages containing legumes may have higher levels of ash.
+NB: Forages containing legumes may have higher levels of ash.

 Ammonia (N) - A measure of protein breakdown during the ensiling process